 This work taught us the power of human-centered design to not only engage people, but empower them.Colleen Broderick

 Our work built empathy among stakeholders for the tricky balance parents face every day, as well as a new sense of what’s possible.
 Managing Director Amy Anderson said, “What we are learning is that we don’t necessarily need to wait for a new education system in order to see change.
 Just the process of user-centered design has already started to shift mindsets and practices, resulting in a ReSchooling spark that will only grow in future years as these ideas gel and become more systematic.”

-The Learning Opportunities prototype provided each family with a debit card, with $200 for the first child plus $50 for each additional child.
+The Learning Dollars prototype provided each family with a debit card, with $200 for the first child plus $50 for each additional child.
 The prototype reached a total of 19 children, who collectively accessed 41 experiences, including swimming lessons, soccer camp, trips to the aquarium, zoo and Butterfly Pavilion, and the purchase of school supplies, backpacks, bicycles and a homework table.
 These things were always available, yet many parents weren’t accessing them because they were not aware of available discounts, transportation options and the option to stay with your child (many parents feared leaving their children in the care of a stranger).